frePPLe/frepple/doc/user-guide/cookbook/resource/resource-type.rst

      :alt: Quantity bucket resource

-* There is also a **times buckets** resource model where capacity is expressed as a total availabel resource-hours per capacity bucket.
+* There is also a **times buckets** resource model where capacity is expressed as a total available resource-hours per capacity bucket.

   The available hours per capacity bucket are computed using the resource size and its availabile working hours.